-

 Rating valuations

-A rating value (RV) is assigned to every property in New Zealand.
+A rating value (RV) is assigned to every property in Aotearoa New Zealand.
 It’s made up of the:

 - Capital Value (CV) – the likely price the property would sell for at the time of the valuation, excluding chattels.